During a conference call hearing, parties speak to one another on the phone and use a website (called POESS) to share documents electronically.

 After making an appointment for a hearing time, you will receive an email confirmation with the phone number and an access code for the BC government teleconference system.
 You can call from any phone at a location convenient to you using the North America toll-free number.
 On your scheduled hearing date and time, dial the phone number and use the access code by following the prompts.
-You will also receive instructions on using the PARP Online Evidence Submission System (POESS) website.
-This is a secure website provided by the BC government that allows BC Assessment and the property owner to present documents using the internet during the hearing.
+The PARP Online Evidence Submission System (POESS) website is a secure site provided by the BC government that allows BC Assessment and the property owner to present documents during the hearing.
 Upload your documents to the POESS site at least one day before your hearing to ensure successful upload.
 The following file types are accepted in the POESS site:

 • PDF, JPEG, GIF, TIFF, BMP, PNG, RTF, Word, Excel, PowerPoint, and certain video file types (.AVI, .FLV, .MP4, .PEG, .GIF, .MOV, .MKV, .WMV, .3GP).

 • Do not upload Outlook message files (.msg).
 Apple device users cannot view them.